andiyusanto/oracle-confirmed-sniper/README.md

   ✅  Withdrawal confirmed!
 Block: 71234567
 ```

 > You need a small amount of MATIC for gas (~0.01 MATIC, worth cents).
 The script warns you if your MATIC balance is too low.
-Run this from the GCP server — `app.polymarket.com` is geoblocked in Indonesia.
+Run this from the GCP server — Polymarket is geoblocked in Indonesia.

 ## Usage